bbauska/JS-Basics-Unlock/README.md

 versions introduced significant enhancements that modernized the language, making it more powerful, efficient, and easier to work with.
 These updates include new syntax, language constructs, and data structures.
-Let\'s delve into some of these key enhancements.
+Let&#39;s delve into some of these key enhancements.

 <h3 id="">9.1.1 Overview ofES6 Enhancements</h3>